finos/SymphonyElectron/README.md

 # SymphonyElectron

+## About:

+SymphonyElectron is an electron desktop client (with support for windows and mac) for the symphony communication platform.

 ## Project Goals:

 Our goal is to improve the performance and development agility of Symphony's desktop wrapper and build a path to support other wrappers by: